 In case you’re wondering about what properties breast milk contains that keeps it good enough to feed your baby hours, and sometimes even days, after it was expressed – it’s the antibodies and live cells it contains.

-These antibodies and live cells work to prevent bad bacteria from forming inside the milk, hence prolonging its lifespan.
+These antibodies and live cells work to prevent harmful substances (such as bacterial or fungus) from forming inside the milk, hence prolonging its lifespan.

 This isn’t true when talking about formulas for babies, on the other hand, as formulas don’t have these antibodies and live cells to combat bad bacteria from forming.